globe-pointerData Domain

 Register Data Product

-The Register Data Product capability enables Data Product Managers to create and onboard a new Data Product within the governed catalog.
-With appropriate access, the Data Product Manager is responsible for formally defining the Data Product and ensuring it aligns with domain-specific governance standards before publication or consumption.
+Register Data Product lets Data Product Managers create and onboard a new Data Product.
+With the required access, the Data Product Manager defines the Data Product and ensures it aligns with domain governance standards before publication.

-During registration, the Data Product Manager provides essential metadata to classify and control the Data Product, including the Data Domain, Data Product Name, Delivery Access Mode, Criticality, and Sensitivity.
-The Data Product Manager also establishes governance ownership by assigning roles such as Owner, Steward, Custodian, and additional configured governance roles, ensuring clear accountability throughout the Data Product lifecycle.
+During registration, the Data Product Manager provides key metadata, including Data Domain, Data Product Name, Delivery Access Mode, Criticality, and Sensitivity.
+The Data Product Manager assigns governance roles such as Owner, Steward, Custodian, and other configured roles to establish accountability throughout the Data Product lifecycle.

-In addition, the Data Product Manager captures the Business Description to clearly communicate the purpose and value of the Data Product.
-Where permitted, the Data Product Manager can choose to make the Data Product instantly available, enabling immediate, governed access and accelerating availability for Data Browsers.
+The Data Product Manager also provides a Business Description to explain the purpose of the Data Product.
+Where permitted, the Data Product Manager can mark the Data Product as Instantly Available to allow immediate governed access for Data Browsers.

 Data Product Registry Nine Dots

-The following are the Data Registry nine dots options:
+The following options are available in the Data Registry 9 Dot menu:

-Manage My Watchlist: Allows users to add or remove selected data products from their personal watchlist for quick tracking.
+• Manage My Watchlist: Add or remove selected Data Products from the User’s watchlist for tracking.

-Update Governance Roles: Enables bulk assignment or modification of governance roles (Owner, Steward, Custodian) for selected data products.
+• Update Governance Roles: Assign or modify governance roles (Owner, Steward, Custodian) for selected Data Products in bulk.

-Update Data Product Managers: Allows updating the users or roles responsible for managing and curating selected data products.
+• Update Data Product Managers: Update users or roles responsible for managing selected Data Products.

-Update Data Product Browsers: Enables updating the users or roles who have browse or consumption access to selected data products.
+• Update Data Product Browsers: Update users or roles with browse or consumption access to selected Data Products.

-Change Data Domain and Sub Domain: Allows moving selected data products to a different data domain or subdomain.
+• Change Data Domain and Sub Domain: Move selected Data Products to a different Data Domain or subdomain.

-Change Delivery Access Mode: Enables changing the delivery mode (such as Data Preview or Data Read) for selected data products.
+• Change Delivery Access Mode: Change the delivery access mode (Data Preview or Data Read) for selected Data Products.

-Delete Data Products: Permanently deletes the selected data products from the registry, subject to authorization and governance rules.
+• Delete Data Products: Permanently remove selected Data Products from the registry, subject to authorization and governance rules.

 Data Product Curation